KGBRecord/Power-Platform-PCFs/fileUploader/README.md

 #### Action icon

 Can be used in combination with any button type.
-Refer to the [FluentUI Icons Catalog](https://react.fluentui.dev/?path=/docs/icons-catalog--docs) for available icons.
+For performance optimization reasons, only a limited set of icons is currently supported:

+- ArrowUploadRegular
+- DocumentRegular
+- ImageRegular
+- VideoRegular
+- MusicNote2Regular
+- DocumentPdfRegular
+- DeleteRegular

 **Breaking Change in v2**: Icons must use the FluentUI v9 naming convention.
+If you need additional icons, you'll need to modify the component code to include them.

 > Default = "ArrowUploadRegular"